 The Helm Deck Seating.

 Located on the port side is a traditional seat for one that easily converts into a mini-lounger.
 This location also provides access to the companionway’s folding doors and the cabin below.
 Under the seat is a 56-quart (53 L) cooler.
-This year’s redesign includes reconfiguring the port side seating to allow easier pass through to the cabin entrance and more luxurious seat cushions throughout the helm and all seating areas.
+When the port side seat was reconfigured, it allowed easier passage through to the cabin entrance and more luxurious seat cushions throughout the helm and all seating areas.

 To the starboard side of the helm are a pair of seats that are configured to face each other.
 Knees will likely come together in this manner so it’s also likely that one person will sit sideways, an equally comfortable position thanks to the side bolsters.
 As with the port seat, a fold-away filler comes up to convert into a lounger.

-centralized instrument pod provides the pilot with excellent sight lines all around from the plush captain’s chair.
-This deluxe seat adjusts both horizontally and vertically.
-It has flip-up arm rests and bolster pad for increased comfort when standing or leaning.
+The helm’s centralized instrument pod provides the pilot with excellent sightlines all around from the plush captain’s chair.
+This Command Elite seat adjusts both horizontally and vertically.
+It has flip-up armrests and a bolster pad for increased comfort when standing or leaning.
 Because the seat can be moved aft, the captain has plenty of room to face aft when a fish is on.

-sleeps five in three compartments, has a dining table, galley and head.
-The galley has a microwave oven, two burner electric glass stove top, ss sink and refrigerator.
-The Corian counter top is attractive, durable, can be used as a cutting board and has a slightly raised fiddle.
+The cabin below sleeps five in three compartments, has a dining table, galley and head.
+The galley has a microwave oven, two-burner electric glass stovetop, stainless-steel sink and refrigerator.
+The Corian countertop is attractive, durable, can be used as a cutting board and has a slightly raised fiddle.

 Options to Consider

-Grady-White offers three colors in gel coat -- Classic Grady White (standard), Coastal Fog Blue, and Sand; and, three in paint -- Harbor Blue, Sea Glass, or Vista Blue.
+Colored Hull Sides.
+Grady-White offers seven colors in gel coat- Grady-White, Celestial Blue, Coastal Fog Blue, Ocean Mist Blue, Sand, Sea Glass, Sea Port Blue- and two in paint- Cape Gray, Harbor Blue.
 The builder uses different mediums to maximize the gloss and longevity of the color.

-For those not opting for the Yamaha Helm Master control system, this is a good alternative.
+Bow Thruster.
+For those not opting for the Yamaha Helm Master EX with Full Maneuverability, this is a good alternative.

-We think that there is a sizable group of boaters who want to go cruising offshore -- to places like the Bahamas, Greek Isles, Dalmatian Coast, or Georgian Bay -- in a boat that looks salty and seaworthy and not like a big sportboat on steroids festooned with bling and tail fins.
+We think that there is a sizable group of boaters who want to go cruising offshore – to places like the Bahamas, Greek Isles, Dalmatian Coast, or Georgian Bay – in a boat that looks salty and seaworthy and not like a big sportboat on steroids festooned with bling and tail fins.
 For these folks, the Grady-White Express 330 should be considered.
-She is certainly seaworthy, and is classically salty looking as well.
-And she has range.
+She is certainly seaworthy, is classically salty looking, and has range.

 For big game anglers moving up or coming down from expensive to operate convertibles, a vessel such the Express 330 should fill the bill in many ways.
-With a range of 321 nautical miles at best cruise -- or better, depending on the engines -- the Grady-White Express 330 can make it out the canyons, troll all day, and come home at night on a single tank of fuel.
+With a range of 321 nautical miles at best cruise – or better, depending on the engines – the Grady-White Express 330 can make it out to the canyons, troll all day, and come home at night on a single tank of fuel.

 Grady-White continues to be popular with serious anglers as it provides them with a tough, bluewater platform.
 The increased comfort of the Express 330 cabin coupled with the builder's strong attention to details makes this boat a serious option for those who don’t want to sacrifice family fun when seeking a boat that can do it all.